prad1386/mern/README.md

-# MERN STACK (MongoDB, ExpressJs ReactJs,Redux & NodeJs)
+# MERN STACK (MongoDB, ExpressJs, ReactJs,Redux & NodeJs)

->Build and deploy a social network with Node.js, Express, React, Redux & MongoDB.
+> Build and deploy a social network with Node.js, Express, React, Redux & MongoDB.

->Building an extensive backend API with Node.js & Express
+> Building an extensive backend API with Node.js & Express

->Protecting routes/endpoints with JWT (JSON Web Tokens)
+> Protecting routes/endpoints with JWT (JSON Web Tokens)

->Extensive API testing with Postman
+> Extensive API testing with Postman

->Integrating React with our backend in an elegant way, creating a great workflow
+> Integrating React with our backend in an elegant way, creating a great workflow

->Building our frontend to work with the API
+> Building our frontend to work with the API

->Using Redux for app state management
+> Using Redux for app state management

->Creating reducers and actions for our resources
+> Creating reducers and actions for our resources

->Creating many container components that integrate with Redux
+> Creating many container components that integrate with Redux

->Testing with the Redux Chrome extension
+> Testing with the Redux Chrome extension